The Tilden Prizes are awarded for advances in chemistry.

 - Nominees should be an established career scientist, typically with no more than 30 years of full-time equivalent professional experience (see below for full details)

-2020 Winners
+2024 Winners

-2020 Tilden Prize Winner
+2024 Tilden Prize Winner

-2020 Tilden Prize Winner
+2024 Tilden Prize Winner

-Professor Christiane Timmel, University of Oxford
+Professor Erwin Reisner, University of Cambridge

-2020 Tilden Prize Winner
+2024 Tilden Prize Winner

-Professor Jianliang Xiao, University of Liverpool
+Professor Alessandro Troisi, University of Liverpool

 Guidelines for nominators

-- Nominations open 12 November
+- Nominations open 18 October.

-- Nominations close 18 January, 17:00 GMT
+- Nominations close 18 January, 17:00 GMT.

-- Only RSC members can nominate for this prize
+- Only RSC members can nominate for this prize.

-- Nominees may NOT nominate themselves
+- Nominees may NOT nominate themselves.

 - Nominees can only be considered for one of our Research & Innovation Prizes in any given year.
-In a case where a nominee is nominated for more than one prize independently, RSC staff will ask the nominee which prize they would like to be considered for
+In a case where a nominee is nominated for more than one prize independently, RSC staff will ask the nominee which prize they would like to be considered for.

 - Individuals named in any of the following roles during the nomination and judging period are not eligible to nominate or be nominated:

-- Division Presidents
+- RSC Subject Community Presidents

 - Trustees of the Royal Society of Chemistry